brgr/books-app/doc/notes.md

 This helped me solve it: https://stackoverflow.com/questions/52745107/how-do-i-add-cors-to-a-compojure-api-app

+## Environments

+I am using `environ` [5] for putting environment-specific variables like e.g. the database URL etc. It is from the same creator(s) as leiningen.
+Also not the last part on the README from the project: It also takes into account environment variables, which is important on docker e.g., as I am creating an uberwar on there and this needs to have an environment variable set to recognize the env variables.
+This is why I have put that into the docker-compose file.

 ## SSH Key: With or without passphrase?

 When automating access to a server, which means that the private SSH key needs to be written